junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Cas pauses.
 "The kissing?"

 Dean chuckles.
-"No, jackass, the dying."
+"No, dumbass, the dying."

 He pulls the angel back into his hold and doesn't let go.

 <br>

-They stay until the King of Hell finally can't take it any longer and declares the "public museum of the Cage" is officially closed at this time of the year.
+They stay until the King of Hell finally can't take it any longer and declares the "Public Museum of the Cage" is officially closed at this time of the year.

 They arrive home with Sam's soul in a suitcase and their half-brother in the back seat.
-Dean knocks at Bobby's door with a stupid smile.
+Dean knocks on Bobby's door with a stupid smile.

 No one dies today.
 No world-ending event scheduled for next week.
 Everyone safe and sound with all monsters gone.